jonlld/user-api/README.md

 ## Overview

 This RESTful API is built with Node.JS and Express, and utilises TypeScript together with the PostgreSQL database.
-Knex is used to handle migrations and querying the database.
+Knex is used to handle migrations and query the database.

 The API supports CRUD (Create, Read, Update, and Delete) operations for a single `User` resource.